SreevatsaKolachana/SreevatsaKolachana/projects/FIFO/README.md

-# 🌀 UVM-Based Asynchronous FIFO Verification Platform
+# 🌀 RTL Design and UVM verification of Asynchronous FIFO
-### A Complete Constrained-Random UVM Environment

 ## 📌 Overview
-This repository contains a **SystemVerilog UVM testbench** designed to thoroughly verify an **Asynchronous FIFO** (dual-clock FIFO).
+This repository contains an RTL design of Asynchronous FIFO and a **SystemVerilog UVM testbench** designed to thoroughly verify the design.
 The environment validates FIFO correctness under **independent clock domains**, randomized traffic, corner-case timing, and CDC (Clock Domain Crossing) issues.

 Key features: